Book of Jasher (biblical book)

-The Book of Jasher (also spelled Jashar; סֵפֶר הַיׇּשׇׁר Sēfer haYyāšār), which means the Book of the Upright or the Book of the Just Man, is a lost book mentioned in the Hebrew Bible, often interpreted as a lost non-canonical book.
+The Book of Jasher (also spelled Jashar; סֵפֶר הַיׇּשָׁר), which means the Book of the Upright or the Book of the Just Man, is a lost book mentioned in the Hebrew Bible, often interpreted as a lost non-canonical book.
 Numerous forgeries purporting to be rediscovered copies of this lost book have been written.
-A different interpretation identifies it as a reference to the Pentateuch, specifically the Book of Genesis, an interpretation which is notably favored by the Jewish scholar Rashi in his commentary on the Hebrew Bible (see below his commentary on Joshua).

-The title “Book of the Just Man” is the traditional Greek and Latin translation.
+A different interpretation identifies it as a reference to the Pentateuch (Torah), specifically the Book of Genesis, an interpretation which is notably favored by the Jewish scholar Rashi in his commentary on the Hebrew Bible (see below his commentary on Joshua).
+The title "Book of the Just Man" is the traditional Greek and Latin translation.

 Biblical references

 The book is mentioned twice in the Hebrew Bible.
 A possible third reference exists with a variant spelling.

 In Joshua

 According to the Book of Joshua, while Joshua was winning a battle against Adonizedek (king of Jerusalem) and his allies, Joshua prayed for the sun and moon to stand still.
 Joshua 10:13 then states: